xunne899/tgc-ajax/readme.md

 python3 -m http.server
 ```

+# Questions
+The questions are in the `hands-no` folder

 # Setting up Axios

 Be sure to include `axios.js` before our own `script.js` because our `script.js` will depend on `axios.js`